 Our Environmental and Social Risk (ESR) Framework is built on ING's values and its underlying commitment to respect human rights and the environment.
 Combined, they define the underlying ESR considerations for all business conduct.
 Under these pillars, ING has developed policies aimed to identify, assess and manage business engagement in certain activities and sectors that are more vulnerable to environmental and social risks and impacts.
+For instance, the basic ESR screening is applicable to account opening, derivative and settlement products and proprietary investments.
+A more elaborate screening is applicable to lending risk products and money market products.
+For cash management and strategic products, the ESR screening is tailored to the risks associated with the client risk profile and / or the use of funds.
 Wholesale Banking clients and lending transactions are assessed, monitored and evaluated against the requirements of ING's ESR Framework.
-Our Business Banking clients are subject to a self-evaluation when active in certain preselected industries as defined in the ESR Framework.
+Our Business Banking clients are subject to a self-evaluation when active in pre-selected industries as defined in the ESR Framework: animal husbandry, employment agencies, building materials (wood), fruit-growing and horticulture, shipping and ports, home construction and house building, freight, clothing and footwear and leather products, chemical advanced materials, farm products and food (effectively meat products).

-Human rights are captured in an overarching human rights policy that applies to all industry sectors in which ING operates.
-In our 2021 ESR policy review, we updated and expanded this overarching policy and included explicit guidance on forced and harmful child labour.
-Within our defined high-risk sectors in the ESR Framework, the following sector policies specifically address the increased risk of harmful child and forced labour: Energy, Manufacturing, Forestry and Agri, Commodities, and Metals and Mining.
+Human rights are captured in an overarching human rights policy (p.
+27 in the ESR Framework) that applies to all industry sectors in which ING operates.
+Within our defined high-risk sectors in the ESR Framework, the following sector policies specifically address the increased risk of harmful child and forced labour: Energy, Manufacturing, Forestry and Agri-Commodities, and Metals and Mining.
+We conduct enhanced due diligence in transactions identified as high risk for human rights, to make sure they are in line with our human rights policy and ESR Framework.
+In addition, when we learn through research or from third parties that our clients might be linked to human rights violations, we will engage with those clients.

 We also apply the Equator Principles in project financing which prohibits ING to finance projects linked to forced labour and harmful child labour.
-As part of the alignment with the IFC Performance Standards under the Equator Principles, promoting safe and healthy working conditions and the avoidance of forced labour and harmful child labour is essential when financing projects.
+As part of the alignment with the International Finance Corporation Performance Standards under the Equator Principles, promoting safe and healthy working conditions and the avoidance of forced labour and harmful child labour is essential when financing projects.

 The ESR governance and assessment tools that ING has in place help us to evaluate our corporate clients and we periodically review the client/transaction throughout the entire lifetime of the relationship with ING.
+ING takes a risk-based approach on ESR topics, meaning that the higher the perceived risk level, the more extensive the due diligence process and review will be.
+Depending on the level of risk assigned, a review typically occurs every 1-5 years.
 The ESR team also provides training to front office, risk and compliance colleagues on the ESR Framework and the application of the Equator Principles worldwide.

 ING joined the Dutch Banking Agreement on Human Rights (DBA) in 2016, together with other Dutch banks, trade unions, NGOs and the Dutch government.
-A mapping of our actions resulting from the DBA can be found on p.
+A mapping of our actions resulting from the DBA over time can be found on p.
 6 of our Human Rights Review 2021/2022.